brightcove/brightcove-player-sdk-ios-fw/README.md

 ===========
 The Brightcove FreeWheel Plugin implements custom play and pause logic to ensure the smoothest possible ad experience.
 Therefore, you will need to make sure that you use the play method on the `BCOVPlaybackController` or the `-[BCOVSessionProviderExtension fw_play]` or `-[BCOVSessionProviderExtension fw_pause]` ([BCOVSessionProviderExtension][BCOVFWComponent]), and not the AVPlayer.

-As an example, calling play for the first time on `BCOVPlaybackController` allows BCOVFW to process preroll ads without any of the content playing before the preroll.
+As an example, calling play for the first time on `BCOVPlaybackController` allows the Brightcove FreeWheel Plugin to process preroll ads without any of the content playing before the preroll.

 [BCOVFWComponent]: https://github.com/brightcove/brightcove-player-sdk-ios-fw/blob/master/ios/BrightcoveFW.framework/Headers/BCOVFWComponent.h